josephsmithberger/XogotDocs/Documentation.docc/Manual/math/interpolation.md

 movement, rotation, etc. It's good to become familiar with it in order to expand your horizons as a game developer.

-The basic idea is that you want to transition from A to B. A value t, represents the states in-between.
+The basic idea is that you want to transition from A to B. A value `t`, represents the states in-between.

-For example, if t is 0, then the state is A. If t is 1, then the state is B. Anything in-between is an interpolation.
+For example, if `t` is 0, then the state is A. If `t` is 1, then the state is B. Anything in-between is an interpolation.

 Between two real (floating-point) numbers, an interpolation can be described as: